containerd/containerd/docs/user-namespaces/README.md

 the container image will be duplicated, but not the content of the file.
 This means it will use less storage and it will be faster.
 However, it is not a panacea.

-If you change the metacopy param, make sure to do it in a way that is persistant across reboots.
+If you change the metacopy param, make sure to do it in a way that is persistent across reboots.
 You should also be aware that this setting will be used for all containers, not just containers with user namespaces enabled.
 This will affect all the snapshots that you take manually (if you happen to do that).
 In that case, make sure to use the same value of `/sys/module/overlay/parameters/metacopy`